 There are many challenges in the wind energy market that can be met head-on by specifying TCB assemblies; from new tower designs incorporating vertical blades to hybrid designs to ultra-high towers with climbing cranes, the TCB preloaded bolting system is the ideal choice for any preloaded connection.

 Wind farms are often sited in remote areas.
 To transport towers requires specialist vehicles and logistics.
 The wind energy market has come up with a variety of solutions but all of these have cost implications.
-Often purpose built roads are constructed and buildings have been demolished to maneuver segments of tubular towers via road network; in other designs for ‘hybrid towers’ temporary concrete plants have to be built on site.
+Often purpose built roads are constructed and buildings have been demolished to manoeuvre segments of tubular towers via road networks; in other designs for ‘hybrid towers’ temporary concrete plants have to be built on site.

 To address these issues Tension Control Bolts Ltd worked with Siemens & Andresen Towers on a conceptually innovative ‘flat-pack’ design (often referred to as shell towers) where steel sections are bolted together thereby allowing a larger diameter tower.
 Cranage is significantly reduced, taller towers can be erected much faster and transport costs are drastically reduced.